Hranice (Přerov District): History

-The first written mention of Hranice is in a falsificated document from 1169, according to the trusted sources Hranice already existed at the end of the 12th century.
+The first written mention of Hranice is in a falsificated document from 1169.
+According to the trusted sources, Hranice already existed at the end of the 12th century.
 In 1276, Hranice became a town.
-From 1420s, the town became a property of Cimburk family, and from 1499 a property of Pernštejn family.
-In 16th and 17th centuries, the manor often changed owners.
+From the 1420s, the town became a property of the Cimburk family, and from 1499 a property of the Pernštejn family.
+In the 16th and 17th centuries, the estate often changed owners.

-Until 1918, Hranice was part of the Austrian monarchy (Austria side after the compromise of 1867), in the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.
+Until 1918, Hranice was part of Austria-Hungary in the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.

-The German name only was used before 1867 (including Weiskirchen).

 In the days of Austria-Hungary, in the interbellum Czechoslovakia, and during the communist era the city hosted a large military academy.
 Notable graduates include Archduke Wilhelm of Austria and Herman Potočnik.

 Jewish population

-The first Jews came in 1611, receiving in 1637 the right for a self-governed Jewish quarter, around the present Janáčkova street (renamed from Židovská street).
-Besides those 17 houses, they were not allowed to purchase houses elsewhere.
-The community reached a high 802 people in 1857 (13% of the entire town).
+The first Jews came in 1611, receiving in 1637 the right for a self-governed Jewish quarter, where a maximum of 120 Jewish families were permitted to reside.
+Besides those 17 houses, located around the present Janáčkova street (renamed from Židovská street), they were not allowed to purchase houses elsewhere.
+In 1728, 115 families resided in the Jewish quarter and in 1789 the community had reached the maximum of 120 families.
+The community reached its peak of 802 people in 1857 (13% of the entire town).
 They had a significant role in the development of Hranice's industry: a textile plant established in 1844 (the largest factory until the mid-20th century), and distilleries (1827, 1836).

 Demographics

 Economy

+The largest employer in the town is SSI Schäfer, manufacturer of metal structures with more than 1,000 employees.
+Other notable employers with more than 500 employees are Henniges Hranice (manufacturer of rubber products for automotive industry), KROK CZ (manufacturer of work clothes), and Hranice Hospital.

 In 1883, Antonín Kunz founded a company in Hranice that specialized in the production of windpumps and other pumps.
 The company became the largest factory for water pumps in Austria-Hungary.
 At the end of the 19th century, it also produced complete communal water systems that were in towns and cities in the whole Austria-Hungary.
 The Sigma Pumps company developed out of Kunz's company.

-The largest employer in the town is SSI Schäfer.

 Transport

-Hranice lies on the railway from Přerov to Vsetín.
-The town is served by train stations Hranice na Moravě, Hranice na Moravě město, and Drahotuše.
-In the municipal territory is also located the Teplice nad Bečvou station, which serves this neighbouring municipality.

 The D1 motorway leading from Přerov to Ostrava bypasses the town in the north.

+Hranice is a railway hub.
+The town is located on the railway lines Prague–Vsetín, continuing further to Slovakia and Hungary, and Brno–Bohumín, continuing further to Poland.
+The town is served by the stations Hranice na Moravě, Hranice na Moravě město and Drahotuše.
+In the municipal territory is also located the station Teplice nad Bečvou, which serves this neighbouring municipality of Teplice nad Bečvou.